jameshughes89/cs102/src/site/topic4.rst

 Collections and ADTs
 ====================

-* A collection is a group o *things* that we want to treat as a special conceptual unit
+* A collection is a group of *things* that we want to treat as a special conceptual unit
     * A contact list
     * A stamp collection